 Being prosecuted by the United States government can seem overwhelming.
 In order to stand a chance against the vast resources of the United States government you need a lawyer with extensive experience practicing in federal court.
 You need a lawyer that’s fought the United States government and won.

-Perlmutter & McGuinness, P.C. has defended a wide range of criminal defendants in both the Southern and Eastern Districts, including, drug crimes, gun charges, fraud, embezzlement, homicide, racketeering In United States v.
-Gioeli, Perlmutter & McGuinness, P.C. successfully defended against six murder charges.
+Law Offices of Daniel A. McGuinness, PC has defended a wide range of criminal defendants in both the Southern and Eastern Districts, including, drug crimes, gun charges, fraud, embezzlement, homicide, racketeering In United States v.
+Gioeli, Daniel A. McGuinness worked to successfully defended against six murder charges.